FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 ```

 ### Using KubeFATE CLI to do the upgrade
-We just need to change two lines of the cluster.yaml file:
+We just need to change `chartVersion` in  the cluster.yaml file:
 ```
 chartVersion: v1.7.2	  ->   chartVersion: v1.8.0
-imageTag: 1.7.2-release   ->   imageTag: 1.8.0-release
 ```
 Then execute:
 ```